-By coming to the Academy, you will have the opportunity to work with young children, meet the traditional Maasai peoples, and experience the way of life in Kenya.
+By coming to the Academy, you will have the opportunity to work with young children, meet the traditional Maasai people, and experience the way of life in Kenya.
 While at the school you will be encouraged to visit nearby homes and communicate with the local families while having fresh milk and African Chai tea in their traditional manyata homes.

 WHAT DO WE NEED HELP WITH?

 1. We currently need help raising funds to construct a dormitory for girls that will help to protect them from FGM, as well as enabling children from more remote communities to attend our school.

 2, We need help keeping our social media channels up to date, to keep in touch with our supporters around the globe.
 You don’t have to be a computer expert to help with this.

 3, We would like support in promoting and marketing our newly constructed guest house, which could be an important source of income for the school.

 4, We need someone to teach computers to our students, as well as to our teachers!